Estate Planning: Getting Your Affairs In Order

-A. Durable Power of Attorney: A power of attorney is a document which you, the principal, can sign giving another person, the attorney in fact or agent, the authority to handle your affairs.
+A. Durable power of attorney: A power of attorney is a document that you, the principal, can sign giving another person, the attorney in fact or agent, the authority to handle your affairs.
 All powers of attorney in Indiana are “durable,” unless you state otherwise.
 “Durable” means simply that the power of attorney remains in effect even if you subsequently become incapacitated.
 Choose from:

-C. Documents Or Designations Which Address The Disposition Of Your Estate When You Die.
+C. Documents Or Designations That Address The Disposition Of Your Estate When You Die.

 - Death of the joint owner

 - Disaster, which befalls the joint owner (e.g., the joint owner is sued as a result of an accident, and your account or real estate owned jointly with the individual is now at risk.)

 - Dishonesty by the joint owner who has complete access to your account and takes all the money in the joint account

 II.
 Make A Complete Listing Of All Of Your Holdings: Know What You Own!

 - Bank accounts, including checking, money market, savings, certificates of deposit, etc.

 - Life insurance policies